Buddy Parker: Legacy

 In 2020, he was named a coaching finalist for the first time as a part of the Pro Football Hall of Fame's "Centennial Slate."
 He was again up for the class of 2021, but was among the coaches part of the final cut.
 In 2022, he was named a semifinalist by the coaches/contributors committee and was shortly named as one of the 12 finalists, the second time for Parker.
+He was chosen as the contributor finalist for the class of 2024; and needed 80% of the votes from the committee in a vote in January 2024 to receive induction.
+But on February 8, 2024, it was announced that Parker did not make it into the Hall of Fame.

 Later life

 Parker never again coached, spending much of his remaining years in the real estate field, but he did receive job offers.
 In January 1966, he was under consideration for a Rams' assistant position under George Allen, then was a candidate for head coach of the Washington Redskins in December 1968.
 He was a special assistant under Bud Wilkinson on the 1978 St. Louis Cardinals.

 In 1982, he underwent surgery for a ruptured ulcer on March 7 in Kaufman, Texas, but complications left him unconscious until his death fifteen days later.